-The latest Gas Demand EUC Modelling analysis year requires daily weather data for the period 1st April 2019 to 31st March 2020.
+The latest Gas Demand EUC Modelling analysis year requires daily weather data for the period 1st April 2020 to 31st March 2021.

-The weather variables used in Gas Demand EUC Modelling in spring 2020 will be Composite Weather Variables (CWVs) and Seasonal Normal Composite Weather Variables (SNCWVs).
+The weather variables used in Gas Demand EUC Modelling in 2021 will be Composite Weather Variables (CWVs) and Seasonal Normal Composite Weather Variables (SNCWVs).

-The CWVs used will reflect the new formula approved by DESC at its meeting on 7th October 2019 and the SNCWVs used will be those approved by DESC at its meeting on 9th December 2019.
-Both of these are due to become effective from 1st October 2020 which is why they need to be used in the Gas Demand EUC Modelling process in Spring 2020.
+The CWVs used will reflect the new formula approved by DESC at its meeting on 7th October 2019 and the SNCWVs used will be those approved by DESC at its meeting on 9th December 2019, both of which became effective from 1st October 2020.